Surya8055/Surya8055/README.md

 <p>📍 Boston, MA, USA | 🏫 MS in Data Analytics Engineering @ Northeastern University</p>

 <p>
     I am a Data Scientist passionate about applying Machine Learning (ML), Natural Language Processing (NLP), and Generative AI to real-world data challenges.
 Currently pursuing a Master's in Data Analytics Engineering from Northeastern University, I specialize in data manipulation, cleaning, visualization, and machine learning.
-My goal is to leverage data-driven insights to solve complex business problems and optimize processes.
+My goal is to leverage data-driven insights to solve complex business problems and optimize processes using AI.
 </p>

 <h3>🌱 Open to Full-Time Opportunities</h3>